KalyanThatiparthi/KalyanThatiparthi/README.md

 - 👋 Hi, I’m @KalyanThatiparthi
 - 👀 I’m interested in API, Product Development and Frontend development
+- 🌱 I’ve the skills in python, c, java, django, html, css, SQL.
-- 🌱 I’m currently learning python, AWS, Java Full Stack Development
+-  I’m currently learning Java Script, AI-Ml and Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kalyancse.908@gmail.com